Moving to Manchester Alone

 Moving alone can be daunting, especially if you’re new to the city.
 But, as I’m sure everyone keeps telling you, it’s one of the most exciting experiences you’ll ever have!
 Moving to Manchester alone provides you with so many new opportunities and experiences, you just have to take each step one at a time.

-In 2017, a census from the Office of National Statistics declared that nearly eight million people lived alone in the UK with numbers still on the rise.
+In 2022, a census from the Office of National Statistics declared that over eight million people lived alone in the UK with numbers still on the rise.
 Whether you’re a student looking for the best areas to study or you just want the peace that comes with living alone, Manchester is the place for you!

 Before finding the best Manchester moving company, have a browse of our helpful guide and discover what could be waiting for you when you take the plunge and move to Manchester alone.